ambirdsall/swash/README.md

 resolve before they wear out their welcome), and world exploration are the shit.

 ### World
-At all times, the player is in an area; and every area is within a region.
-Every region has a musical theme; every area has a unique variation on that theme.
-The only exception is maybe if location is trumped by a surprise boss fight; but encounters should be geographically determined.
 #### Music
 120 bpm is standard; maybe things can speed up during a boss fight or such?